 Cultural Affairs Office

-The Mayor’s Office of Cultural Affairs is a resource for the community.
-It implements the City’s Arts and Cultural Plan with a vision to foster an environment in which art and culture flourish for the sharing and benefit of all residents and visitors.
-It highlights the local artist workforce through exhibitions in historic City Hall and oversees contracts for grants and cultural services.
-MOCA facilitates Civic Art acquisitions, temporary art, art donations to the City Collection, community murals, cultural performances at conventions and special projects.
+The Mayor’s Office of Cultural Affairs implements the City’s Arts and Cultural Plan with a vision to foster an environment in which art and culture flourish for the sharing and benefit of all residents and visitors.
+It highlights the local artist workforce through exhibitions in historic City Hall and oversees contracts for grants and cultural services and the City’s Civic Art Program.
+MOCA facilitates temporary art, art donations to the City Collection, community murals and special projects.

 The city’s magnificent skyline is made up of award-winning architecture, landmarks and historic buildings.
 Houston has originated groundbreaking faith, place-based and literature organizations that fuse art with human rights, community development and education.
 Locally created exhibitions and productions tour the country routinely, shining a spotlight on the city’s artistic excellence.
 Houston is one of a few U.S. cities with resident companies in symphony, opera, drama and ballet, and more than 500 organizations are devoted to the arts, science and history in the Houston area.
 Each year these groups have more than 9 million visits by adults and children.

 You can find great cultural destinations and engaging arts events going on all over Houston every single day.
 Visit artshound.com, Houston Museum District, Miller Outdoor Theatre and Theater District Houston to explore the city’s extraordinary offerings.